• Skip to primary navigation

 To Make Pasta Dough In A Stand Mixer

-1. Combine the ingredients: Add all ingredients to your stand mixer, fitted with a dough hook.
+1. Combine the ingredients: Add all ingredients to your stand mixer fitted with a dough hook.

 2. Beat the dough until it comes together in a nice smooth ball.
 You may have to take a spatula to scrape the sides down a few times during the beating process.

-3. Rest the dough: Once it has come together, remove it from the bowl and cover it with a bowl to rest or with a lightly damp kitchen towel.
+3. Rest the dough: Once it has come together, remove it from the bowl and cover it with a bowl to rest or a lightly damp kitchen towel.

 Make Pasta Dough In a Food Processor

-1. Combine the ingredients: Add all ingredients to the bowl of your food processor, fitted with the s-blade.
+1. Combine the ingredients: Add all ingredients to the bowl of your food processor fitted with the s-blade.

 2. Process the dough until it resembles coarse sand.
 It will look much like what a pie dough looks like at this stage.